 - new products appearing in the market

 By identifying and monitoring competitors, you’ll be able to see where their exploitable weaknesses are, and conversely, what threats they pose to your business.
-You may also be able to spot gaps in the market.
+You’ll be able to run competitor analysis and also spot gaps in the market.

 There are several types of competitors that should be on your radar:

 - Direct competitors are the brands that first come to mind when you think about your competition.
-They’re in your sector or neighbourhood, marketing products and services that do the same like-for-like job as yours.
+They’re in your sector or neighborhood, marketing products and services that do the same like-for-like job as yours.
 Your target audience is the same as theirs.
-For example, you own a garden centre, and so your direct competitors are all the other garden centres in the local area.
+For example, you own a garden center, and so your direct competitors are all the other garden centers in the local area.

-- Substitute competitors don’t sell the same products, but compete for consumer spending.
-E.g. pubs, cafés, restaurants, sandwich bars and supermarkets all competing for lunchtime trade in a high street.
+- Substitute competitors don’t sell the same products but compete for consumer spending, e.g. bars, cafés, restaurants, delis, and supermarkets all competing for lunchtime trade on a main street.

 - New entrants are new competitors who enter a market offering the same products or services.
 Depending on the barriers to entry, new entrants will find it easy or hard to get established in the existing market.

-- Market research: This can be as simple as asking your sales staff which competing companies get mentioned most in their customer conversations, or as complex as an unaided brand awareness survey where respondents name competitor brands they associate with a particular product.
+1. Market research This can be as simple as asking your salespeople which competing companies get mentioned most in their customer conversations, or as complex as an unaided brand awareness survey where respondents name competitor brands they associate with a particular product.

-- Ask your customers: They have, after all evaluated other brands (some you may never have considered) before choosing yours.
+2. Ask your customers!
+They have, after all, evaluated other brands (some you may never have considered) before choosing yours.
 Ask even potential customers, who will be weighing your brand up against others.